-COVID-19.
-The health emergency is officially ending as of May 11, 2023.
-The COVID-19 vaccine may not be required to be on campus, but will likely be recommended.
-Nevertheless, COVID-19 may still be an issue when your child starts college this fall.
-Some colleges will continue to offer students testing for COVID-19.
-Be sure to discuss COVID-19 vaccination and treatments with their doctor especially if your son or daughter has any chronic or serious medical illnesses.
-Much is evolving at this time, so please attend the college's health and housing summer orientations and webinars.
+COVID-19: The health emergency is over.
+The COVID-19 vaccine may no longer be required to be on campus but may be recommended.
+Help your child be COVID-19 aware.
+Consider packing a home Covid test kit.
+Discuss COVID-19 vaccination and treatments with their doctor especially if your son or daughter has any chronic or serious medical illnesses, that could worsen a COVID infection.
+Some colleges will offer testing to students for COVID-19.
+Please attend the college health and housing orientation webinars this summer to find out the most up to date plans at their college.
 Infections are a major concern because students live in close quarters in a college environment.
 Hopefully, the situation will continue to improve, and they will be off to a fun college experience!